 This type uses a small fan to draw combustion gas.
 It uses an intermittent pilot on its ignition component.

-- The first thing you could do is to light the ignitor several times.
-Sometimes it will take some tries so the pilot would light.
-Remember to wait for the gas until it disappears if you want to light it again.
+- The first thing you could do is light the ignitor several times.
+Sometimes, it will take some tries for the pilot to lighten up.
+Remember to wait for the gas until it disappears before lighting it again.

-- If it still is not working, try to check the wires.
-If there are any loose wires, the ignition will not proceed correctly.
-The loose wires will also cause some problems with the power supply.
+- If it still isn’t working, check the wires.
+If there are any loose wires, the ignition will not proceed correctly, and the loose wires will also cause problems with the power supply.
 If you find loose wires, try resoldering them to their original place.

 - If not, you could check the voltage.
 For example, if your water heater receives too much electricity, the igniter will not light.